FOSDEM/website/content/interviews/palmer-dabbelt.markdown

   * Academic computer architecture researchers, who are interested in RISC-V  because it's the only viable option for performance large scale RTL-based  research.
 The combination of an extensible ISA and an open-source RTL  implementation has fundamentally changed the projects that are available to  a research group.
   * Open source enthusiasts, who are interested in having the lowest level  details of the system available to them in a way that's never going to happen  in systems based on proprietary ISAs.
-  * Industrial or hobbyist micro architects who are interested in building their  own RISC-V based implementations, either from scratch or by leveraging SiFive's open source RTL generator.
+  * Industrial or hobbyist micro architects who are interested in building their  own RISC-V based implementations, either from scratch or by leveraging SiFive's open source RTL generator or commercial products.
   * Compiler experts, who are interested in optimizing for the current set of  RISC-V ISA extensions as well as the upcoming explicitly parallel extensions  like the V extension for Cray-style vectors.
   * Kernel hackers, who are interested in using systems that they can see the  workings of at a level that has not yet been possible.
   * Simulator writers, where the simplicity of the RISC-V ISA allows for very low  overhead software implementations.